Brettles/aws-shared-ingress/README.md

 First up, let me say that I am highly opinionated on this topic.
 I have had dozens (if not hundreds) of conversations with customers about this over the years.

 My strong opinion is that customers should not have a shared ingress point.
 The reasons for wanting them are quite common:
-1. "This is how we did it on premises" - a totally valid claim but in the on premises world there were generally very few (one or two) network links into the customer network from the internet.
-So it made sense to have shared ingress for everyone b ecause there was (after all) a shared network link where the traffic was delivered.
+1. "This is how we did it on-premises" - a totally valid claim but in the on-premises world there were generally very few (one or two) network links into the customer network from the internet.
+It made sense to have shared ingress for everyone b ecause there was (after all) a shared network link where the traffic was delivered.
 In AWS this is no longer true - from the perspective of customer VPCs the Internet is "just there" and there is more bandwidth available than is practical for a customer to consume.
 2. "I want to inspect everything" which tends to come from security and compliance teams.
-This is a valid requirement but feeding all traffic through a shared firewall (again, as was done on premises) or firewall cluster means that the firewall(s) become a big central point of failure.
+This is a valid requirement but feeding all traffic through a shared firewall (again, as was done on-premises) or firewall cluster means that the firewall(s) become a big central point of failure.
 If one application is having a good day (i.e. higher levels of traffic than usual) then every other application relying on those firewalls may be having a bad day.
 If one application is having a bad day (i.e. under DDoS) then everyone is having a bad day.
 3. "Distributed ingress scares me" because the level of cloud maturity and the use of automation witin the customer's team is not at a level where they can effectively administer, monitor and control multiple ingress points.
 This is a completely valid point and it is why this repo exists.

  The other reason I am not a fan of shared ingress is linked to (1) and sometimes (2) - because firewalls are not always in the mix here - and that is that bringing all traffic into a single point introduces a large administrative blast radius.
 If a user has a bad day and accidentally makes the wrong change they can affect a lot of applications even if that change is not malicious.

- And in the AWS world, all accounts comes with limits of some sort.
+ And in the AWS world, all accounts come with limits of some sort.
 If there are dozens, hundreds or thousands of applications relying on a single ingress point then the likelihood of running into some sort of API limit on the AWS side is high.
 Splitting the applications up is a wise move.

 This repo is a middle ground - it delivers a design compromise where there is some level of shared ingress and centralised control; but it distributes the application traffic in a way that is scalable both in terms of AWS accounts and the ability to give responsibility for each application to different teams.